pR0Ps/website/pelican/content/blog/password-recorvery-from-cellpipe-7130.md

 ```

 Visiting `http://<router_ip>/util_cfgstore.html` shows a nice "Store" button that downloads a text
-file containing 771(!) key/value pairs, including the username and password for the router.
+file containing 771(!) key/value pairs, including the username and password for the PPPoE connection.
 Success!

 Future plans
 ------------